bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

      PairedStorage = File2
    }

-Also we have to configure NDMP on the |bareosSd| :strong:`bareos-sd2.example.com`.
+Also we have to configure NDMP on the |sd| :strong:`bareos-sd2.example.com`.
 For this follow the instruction from :ref:`section-ndmp-sd-configure`.

 After this, a restore from :strong:`bareos-sd2.example.com` directly to the NDMP Primary Storage System is possible.